-Upon successful completion, the student will be able to:
+Upon successful completion the student will be able to:

-(Each of the following statements are identified with the relevant Critical Task for Competency (CT) according to the CAMRT publication January, 1997).
+(Each of the following statements are identified with the relevant Critical Task for Competency (CT) according to the CAMRT publication January 1997)

-Learning Outcome СТ 1 Identify and describe the structure and function of the cardiovascular system.
-2 Identify and describe the structure and function of the central nervous system.
-3 Identify and describe the structure of the skull.
-4 Identify anatomical structures of cardiovascular and nervous systems as seen A4, A7 radiographically.
-5 Identify human anatomical structures as shown on cross-sectional radiographs, including: head chest A7 abdomen and pelvisspine 6 Correlate cross-sectional anatomy seen on an image to the slice location in the body area.
-The course outcomes and sub-outcomes align with the following Competency Profiles of the CAMRT: Position the patient to demonstrate the required anatomical structures.
-Identify anatomy and patient position on the image.
-A4.6 A7.3 Verify that required structures are demonstrated.Collimate only to the area of interest to minimize patient dose.
-A7.4 B1.6
+Learning Outcome СТ 1 Identify and describe the structure and function of the cardiovascular system A7 2 Identify and describe the structure and function of the central nervous system 3 Identify and describe the structure of the skull 4 Identify anatomical structures of cardiovascular and nervous systems as seen radiographically 5 Identify human anatomical structures as shown on cross-sectional radiographs, including: Head Chest Abdomen and pelvis Spine A7 6 Correlate cross-sectional anatomy seen on an image to the slice location in the body area.
+The course outcomes and sub-outcomes align with the following Competency Profiles of the CAMRT: Position the patient to demonstrate the required anatomical structures Identify anatomy and patient position on the image Verify that required structures are demonstrated Collimate only to the area of interest to minimize patient dose Collimate only to the area of interest to minimize patient dose B1.6 reasonable notice.

 Verification

 I verify that the content of this course outline is current.

-Authoring Instructor
+Authoring Instructor Date

 I verify that this course outline has been reviewed.

-Program Head Chief Instructor
+Program Head/Chief Instructor Date

 I verify that this course outline complies with BCIT policy.

-Dean/Associate Dean
+Dean/Associate Dean Date

-Jan.
-20, Date LU

-Date

-Jan.
-20. Date

-Note: Should changes be required to the content of this course outline, students will be given reasonable notice.
+Note: Should changes be required to the content of this course outline, students will be given

-Instructor
+(cont'd)

+Instructor(s)

-Lois Doody RTR, ID, MEd Office Location: SW3 - 4084 Office Phone: (604) 432-8336 Office Hrs.: Mon., Tues., Thur., E-mail Address: Idoody@bcit.ca Fri - 0830 - 1630
+Lois Doody RTR,ID, MEd Office No.: SW3 - 4084

+Office Phone:

+Office Hrs.: Mon, Tues, Thurs, Fri - E-mail Address:

+Idoody@bcit.ca